 Investigation and enforcement

-The NRAR investigates alleged non-compliance to ensure that there is appropriate evidence for the non-compliance.
-A graduated and proportionate approach to non-compliance is employed, based on the severity of the non-compliance (its impact on the environment and potential harm to people or property) and the regulated entity’s culpability, cooperation and approach to the non-compliance.
+The Natural Resources Access Regulator (NRAR) is a risk-based regulator that responds to alleged breaches of water law in NSW.
+As noted in its Regulatory Policy, NRAR employs a graduated and proportionate approach to any breaches of water laws.
+This is based on the severity of the breach (its effect on the environment and potential harm to people or property) and the regulated entity’s culpability, cooperation and approach to the breach and the public interest.

 - advisory letters